Audio Reading of this Page

-In endometriosis, tissue that is similar to endometrial tissue grows outside of the uterus.
+For people with endometriosis, tissue that is similar to endometrial tissue grows outside of the uterus.
+For people with regular periods, this endometrial tissues grows inside the uterus and is shed as a period each month when there is no pregnancy.
 When people with endometriosis have their period, the tissue that has grown outside the uterus will also break down and bleed.
 This can be very painful.
-When endometriosis is left untreated it can cause scarring, cysts, fertility problems and other complications.
-Early diagnosis and treatment are important.

 Causes of endometriosis

 The cause of endometriosis is not fully understood.
 It is thought there is a strong genetic component, and the disease can run in families.
+Those who have a first-degree relative (mother or sister) with endometriosis are seven times more likely to develop endometriosis than those who do not have a close relative with the condition.

 Symptoms